tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Have_to_Follow_or_More_Will_Die_Part_5.md

 I raise my gun instinctively.

 Águila holds up a hand.
-“Relax, amigos," he says with that same sick smile.
+“Relax, amigo," he says with that same sick smile.
 "You’re not joining them today.
 Not if you play your cards right.”

 I lower my weapon slightly, though I don’t holster it.